A framework for understanding ourselves.

 It was like a fog had been lifted from my eyes.
 Suddenly, I realised that I'd been viewing myself and others through a very narrow lens, shaped by my limited conception of an ideal developer.
 That wasn't fair to me, or to anyone else.

-The "rockstar" wasn't perfect or necessarily better than me, just different.
-The person who told me that I was the only good backend engineer (yes, really) was a tank too.
-And because I didn't work on the frontend codebase, I had been overlooking the car in our midst.
+The "rockstar" wasn't perfect or necessarily better than me, just different sides of the same coin.
+The person who told me that I was the only good backend engineer (yes, really) was a tank too, and clearly preferred that approach.
+And because I didn't work on the frontend codebase, I had no idea that there was a car in our midst.

 My manager left the analogy there, but it's stuck with me ever since.
+(This article has been in the works for well over two years!)
 I've found it to provide a very useful framework for understanding the developers around me, as well as myself.

 With support and smart decisions from my manager, I was able to hit my stride.
 First, I was made responsible for a product that was highly suited for a tank-leaning backend engineer.
 The code was very complex, brittle, and buggy, due to the motorcycle-style development that had been required to get it out the door.
 I was able to drastically improve the reliability and maintainability of the product, making use of my unique skills while I developed my backend knowledge.